Axelot09/Library-Management-System/README.md

 # Library-Management-System

-Library Management System is a software made in python to make the tasks of librarians a bit easier.
+The Library Management System is a Python-based project designed to simplify the tasks of librarians by providing an efficient platform to maintain an online database of library activities.
+This system streamlines the process of tracking books issued and returned, identifying students who haven't returned books on time, and recognizing frequent borrowers.
+By automating these tasks, the Library Management System reduces the manual workload on librarians, enhances the accuracy of record-keeping, and improves the overall management of library resources, ultimately contributing to a more organized and efficient library environment.